The objectives of the protection system:

 – activate the automatisms provided.

-The characteristics of the protection system of an electric networks are:
+The characteristics of the protection system:

 – Dependence: it can be called on to work after either a short or long period after installation.
 In any case, it must work when it is called on to operate;